vguleaev/vguleaev.dev/src/content/blog/which-tailwind-library-to-pick-for-react-app.md

 Looks good, uses Alpine.js for interactivity, pure Tailwind no config or npm required.

-## Honorable mention
+## Honorable mention - shadcn

 [shadcn/ui](https://ui.shadcn.com/) is a copy paste component library for React.
+It's built on top of [Radix UI](https://www.radix-ui.com/).
 It basically gives you source code for components written in React.
 You can just copy paste them or install via npm.
 Has an amazing good looking style and a good amount of components.
 All the components are built on top of Radix UI.
 Radix is a headless component, in other words functional components without styles.
 Must have to try it out in my opinion!

 ## Conclusion